Robust Biomolecular Finite Automata: Robust I/O CRN Simulation of NFAs

-\item For each state, $q\in Q$, there is a \emph{portal species}, $Z_q$, which is used as a buffer to facilitate state transitions in the BRN.
+The set \( S^\ast \) contains the following three types of species. \begin{enumerate} \item \emph{State species}.
+For each state \( q\in Q \) there is a species \( Y_q \).
+Intuitively, the concentration of \( Y_q \) is close to 1 in \( N \) when \( M \) could (as permitted by its nondeterminism) be in state \( q \).

-\item In order to support $\epsilon$-admissible encodings of input strings, there are exactly $|\Sigma|+2$ \emph{input species}.
-There is a species $X_a$ for each symbol $a\in\Sigma$, and the two special input species $X_r$ and $X_c$.
-The species $X_r$ intuitively is used to ``reset'' the BRN in order to prepare to process the next input symbol.
-The species $X_c$ is used along with the portal species in the BRN to ``copy'' the current value of each portal species, $Z_q$, into the corresponding state species, $Y_q$.
+\item \emph{Portal species}.
+For each state \( q\in Q \) there is a species \( Z_q \) that is used as a buffer to facilitate transitions into the state \( q \).

-\item For each state species $Y_q$ and portal species $Z_q$, there are \emph{dual species} $\bar{Y}_q$ and $\bar{Z}_q$.
-We refer to the species $Y_q$, $Z_q$ as \emph{basic species} in order to further distiguish them from their duals $\bar{Y}_q$, $\bar{Z}_q$.
-Intuitively, a dual of a basic species is one that has exactly the opposite operational meaning, i.e., when $Y_q$ has high concentration, $\bar{Y}_q$ has low concentration and vice versa. \end{enumerate}
+\item \emph{Dual species}.
+For each state species \( Y_q \) and portal species \( Z_q \), there are species \( \Yqbar \) and \( \Zqbar \).
+We refer to the species \( Y_q \), \( Z_q \) as \emph{basic species} in order to further distinguish them from their duals \( \Ybar_q \), \( \Zbar_q \).
+Intuitively, a dual of a basic species is one that has exactly the opposite operational meaning, \ie, when \( Y_q \) has high concentration, \( \Ybar_q \) has low concentration and vice versa. \end{enumerate} We define \( S^\ast \) to be the collection of species of these three types, noting that \( |S^\ast|=4|Q| \).